PRX/docs.prx.org/Best-Practices.md

 - The name should be descriptive of the changes

 ### 2. Make changes
-- Make changes to the code, commiting at your own pace, but often is good
+- Make changes to the code, committing at your own pace, but often is good
 - Add comments as needed, but code should be as readable as possible
 - Add and update tests as needed
 - All changes are expected to have working tests